VisionEval/OSwhitepaper/VEwhitepaper.md

 While identifying defects is a core goal of code review, modern code review now also seeks to transfer knowledge, increase awareness, and create of alternative solutions to problems as well [@McIntosh2016].

 GitHub (see below) and other online software repositories allow collaborative code review.

+For scientific research, code review has been proposed to be become an important feature of the peer-review process, to the extent that some authors propose that all source code for statistical analyses must be open during peer review [@Shamir:2013aa].

 ### Testing new contributions